$3 BILLION+ ANNUAL REVENUES

 Participant registrations and sponsorships are the primary source of income for our events, and without either, many of the 50,000 events will not be able to survive through to 2021.

-The Payroll Protection Program and other SBA provisions of the March 27th stimulus legislation will provide short term relief, but once that eight weeks of support has passed, we're likely to still be in need of extended relief to see this through to the other side.
+The Payroll Protection Program and other SBA provisions of the March 27th stimulus legislation provided short term relief, but that money has been spent, and we're in desperate need of extended relief to see this through to the other side.

-Together, we're asking Congress to ensure that endurance sports operators are included in the next round of stimulus legislation, and that relief is focused on allowing us to retain our employees and support our suppliers for an additional six months while the country recovers from COVID-19.
+Together, we're asking Congress to ensure that an effective plan like the RESTART Act or second draw of the PPP is included in the next round of stimulus legislation, and that relief is focused on allowing us to retain our employees and support our suppliers for an additional six months while the country recovers from COVID-19.

-EVENTS CANCELLED FROM MID-MARCH TO EARLY MAY, AND GROWING
+EVENTS CANCELLED FROM MID-MARCH TO DECEMBER, AND GROWING

 EVENT OPERATORS WILL GO OUT OF BUSINESS WITHOUT SUPPORT